chuot/rdio-scanner/README.md

 It is fairly easy to have *Rdio Scanner* up and running.

-> Raspberry Pi users, visit [rdio-scanner-pi-setup](https://github.com/chuot/rdio-scanner-pi-setup) repository for a fully automatic installtion script.
+> Raspberry Pi users, visit [rdio-scanner-pi-setup](https://github.com/chuot/rdio-scanner-pi-setup) repository for a fully automatic installation script.

 Ensure that your operating system is **fully updated** and that the prerequisites are met or installed: